 9 JOINT CLIENTS

 We will hold information about you and your affairs in the strictest confidence.
-We will only disclose such information to a third party if required to do so by law, to the extent necessary for our work for you or if you have given your actual or implied consent to disclosure.
+We will only provide such information to a third party if required to do so by law, to the extent necessary for our work for you or if you have given us your actual or implied consent to disclosure.

 Although we have a duty of confidentiality to you, we are required by law to make a disclosure to the National Crime Agency where we know or suspect a transaction may involve money laundering or terrorist financing.
-If we make a disclosure we may not be able to tell you.
+If we make a disclosure, we may not be able to tell you.
 We may also have to stop working on your matter for a period of time and not be able to tell you why.